gnat/nc-cms/README.md

 </html>
 ```

+### Installation

+1. Use **git clone** or [download a zip of nc-cms](https://github.com/gnat/nc-cms/archive/master.zip).

+2. Edit **/nc-cms/config.php**.
+Be sure to set all of the general settings.
+If you would like to use nc-cms's database support (optional), set **NC_USE_DB** to true and configure the database connectivity settings as well.

+3. Upload your newly configured **/nc-cms** to your web server.
+Upload it to where **NC_CMS_URL** points to from your **/nc-cms/config.php** file.
+The root of your website domain is recommended (**http://www.example.com/nc-cms/**).

+4. If you've set up nc-cms's database support in step 2, run **/nc-cms/setup_database_mysql.php** from your web server now.

+5. Installation complete!
+Move onto the next section to integrate your first page and see it in action.

 ### Integration Instructions

 nc-cms can be integrated into any web page file (**.html**, **.htm**, **.php**, etc.).
 If you would like to use it with an **.html** or **.htm** file, first convert it to **.php** by changing the file extension.
 Also be sure to change your internal links to **.php** where necessary.

 Insert the following lines of code into your web page file:

-1. To activate nc-cms on a page, insert the following code before your opening **<html>** tag.
+1. To activate nc-cms on a page, insert the following code before your opening `<html>` tag.
 It is possible that you may need to change this path depending on where you've uploaded nc-cms.

 ```<?php require('nc-cms/system/start.php'); ?>```

 2. To enable the ability to edit the page title when logged into nc-cms.
-Insert the following code inside your **<title>** tag. **custom_name** can be anything you like.
+Insert the following code inside your `<title>` tag. **custom_name** can be anything you like.
 Alphanumeric and underscore characters are supported.
 We personally recommend a naming convention of page_title (ex: home_title, about_title, etc.).

 ```<?php nc_title('custom_name'); ?>```

 *TIP: If you'd like another page to use the same title, use the same custom_name.*

-3. Include the CSS used by nc-cms, insert the following code inside of your **<head>** tag.
+3. Include the CSS used by nc-cms, insert the following code inside of your `<head>` tag.

 ```<link rel="stylesheet" type="text/css" media="screen" href="<?php nc_get_cp_css_directory(); ?>" />```

 4. When logged into nc-cms, this will enable the control panel to appear on your page.
-Insert the following code just after your opening **<body>** tag.
+Insert the following code just after your opening `<body>` tag.

 ```<?php nc_get_cp(); ?>```

 5. These lines will place editable content areas.
 These will display any content assigned to them via **custom_name**, and when you are logged in, will enable you to edit the assigned content.
 If the assigned content does not exist, a placeholder will be created automatically.
-Insert these anywhere in between your <body>** tags.
+Insert these anywhere in between your `<body>` tags.

 These editable content areas come in two flavours: HTML and String.